 To minimize identity barriers, take steps toward more inclusive digital communication.
-Solicit feedback on how your digital communication channels, content, and approaches may be encouraging identity barriers.
-Ditch your assumptions and listen to people, subcultures, and communities whose experiences are different than yours.
-Recruit and recognize a wider variety of people as digital creators, messengers, and influencers.
-Make an effort to understand the norms, tone, and channels different groups of people use to communicate, and adjust your digital communications approaches to meet them where they are.
+Solicit feedback on how your digital communication channels, content and approaches may be encouraging identity barriers.
+Ditch your assumptions and listen to people, subcultures and communities whose experiences are different than yours.
+Recruit and recognize a wider variety of people as digital creators, messengers and influencers.
+Make an effort to understand the norms, tone and channels that different groups of people use to communicate, and adjust your digital communications approaches to meet them where they are.

 4. Semantic barriers

 Effective digital communication cannot happen if the sender and receiver don’t have the same understanding of the intended message.
-Even when people speak the same language, an individual’s context, culture, or other factor can also change the meanings of words and symbols, and create differences understanding.
+Even when people speak the same language, an individual’s context, culture or other factors can also change the meanings of words and symbols and create differences understanding.

 5. Accessibility barriers